 2 minute read

 With 8 million daily users, Slack is an undisputed industry leader in team collaboration.
 But, with convenience and accessibility comes an expanding attack surface that criminals and unscrupulous employees alike can exploit.
+In this blog, we'll how you how to overcome your understandable Slack security concerns.

 People often assume that direct messages, passwords, and private chat channels are enough to protect their data.
 Unfortunately, that often isn’t the case, not least because every service stores and transmits data in different ways.
 Some of these are more secure than others, but businesses cannot afford to rely on in-app security and privacy settings and protocols alone.

-Unlike some instant-messaging apps, Slack doesn’t have end-to-end encryption.
+One of Slack's security issues is that, unlike some instant-messaging apps, Slack doesn’t have end-to-end encryption.
 One of the main reasons for this is that enterprise executives often want to retain complete visibility into communications across different work groups and channels on the platform.
 At the same time, this also means that a data breach affecting Slack could have disastrous consequences for its users.
 It’s happened before, and there’s every possibility it could happen again.
 Furthermore, if confidential business data subject to compliance regulations is among the stolen information, the liability will fall on the organization that owns the data.

 Since Slack is primarily a web app, it uses HTTPS encryption just like any legitimate website that collects potentially sensitive data.
 Though this means data is encrypted both en-route and while at rest on Slack’s servers, its safety is entirely at the mercy of the platform and its own security protocols.
 If a hacker were ever to obtain the decryption key, they could, in turn, gain access to the data.
 That might include every message you’ve ever sent.
 Given that companies routinely discuss trade secrets and share other confidential data on the platform, it’s a recipe for disaster.
 In fact, the huge volume of message-creation on Slack gives it an especially large attack surface, and one that you can’t reasonably expect to monitor manually.